Freedom of information

 To request Medicare or PBS information for an individual or a family, including end of financial year tax statements, complete the Request for Medicare and Pharmaceutical Benefits Scheme (PBS) claims information for individuals and families form.

-You can get certain information, including personal information we hold about you immediately through registering with online services:
+You can get certain information, including personal information we hold about you immediately through your online account:

 There are also options to seek high level statistical data outside of FOI.
-Further information and guidance on the processes is available by contacting email@example.com.
+Email firstname.lastname@example.org for more information and guidance on this processes.

 The Freedom of Information Act 1982 (FOI Act) gives any person the right to: